4 Ways to Be Loving Without Giving It All Away

 I call it giving away your power.
 But, giving away your power does not have to involve an addict or an alcoholic.
 We can easily give away our power to a number of people.
 It's easy to give power away to someone who is intimidating, or demanding, IE a bully, someone who is self-absorbed, IE has narcissistic/histrionic quailites, or some who is critical towards us or puts us or others down.
 In a desire to be liked by this person, to get along and to be harmonious, a caretaker doesn't just stop at nice, but instead takes it a step further to try and "help" this individual, to try to make the situation more pleasant for this other person, or to try to please them or make them happy.
 Once this other person is sated, the caretaker can then also relax.
 Does this sound familiar?
 I call it giving away your power.
 I would like to say this is more common to women, but I've seen men do it too.

-In 2012 I encourage everyone who has been giving their power away to hold onto their power.
+In the new year, I encourage everyone who has been giving their power away to hold onto their power.

 How can you tell if you've been giving your power away to someone?
 Here are some questions you can ask yourself: